ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab05.md

 </div>
 </li>

-<li markdown="1"> Locate your feedback repo by visiting http://github.org/ucsb-cs56-m18 and searching for FEEDBACK.
+<li markdown="1"> (10 pts) Locate your feedback repo by visiting http://github.org/ucsb-cs56-m18 and searching for FEEDBACK.
   If you don't have access to it, ask your mentor for help.

 * Read through it.